 - Keep your child as comfortable as possible.
 Offer plenty of fluids and small, nutritious meals.

-- If your baby or toddler is having trouble breastfeeding because of a stuffed nose, use a rubber suction bulb to clear mucus from the nose.
+- If your baby or toddler is having trouble breastfeeding because of a stuffed-up nose, use a suction bulb to clear mucus from the nose.
 Use saline nose drops or saline nose spray if the mucus is very thick.
 The spray goes well into the nasal passages and may work better than the drops.

 - Don’t give over-the-counter (OTC) cough and cold medicines (which don’t need a doctor’s prescription) to children younger than 6 years old unless your doctor prescribes them.

 - Talk to your doctor or pharmacist before giving OTC drugs to children or to anyone taking other medicines or with a chronic illness.
 Read label instructions carefully.
 Do not give more than is recommended.